Sandrakimiring/Data-Safari/README.md

 ## Authentication Setup

-To manage user authentication, Firebase has been integrated into the project.
-Shawn Kimani ananisumbua
+To manage user authentication, Firebase has been integrated into the project.yes

 ### Steps Completed